 - 2 large lemons (peel only)

 - 200 ml water

-Heat the oven to 170C (150C fan).
-Grease a deep, loose-bottomed 18cm cake tin and line the base of it with baking parchment.
+- Heat the oven to 170°C (150°C fan).
+Grease a deep, loose-bottomed or springform 18 cm cake tin and line the base of it with baking parchment.

-Beat the butter and caster sugar together with an electric whisk until pale and fluffy.
-Add eggs, one at the time, beating well after each addition, then stir in the lemon zest.
-Fold in the 250g of flour, 1/2 tsp baking powder, 1/2 tsp of salt and 100g Greek yogurt.
+- Beat the butter and caster sugar together with an electric whisk until pale and fluffy, about 4 minutes.
+Add eggs, one at the time, beating well after each addition, then stir in the lemon zest and vanilla.
+Fold in the 250g of flour, ½ teaspoon baking powder, ½ teaspoon of salt and 100g Greek yogurt.
 Mix until the ingredients are JUST combined.

 - Spoon the mixture into the prepared tin and smooth the top with a spatula.
 Bake in the centre of the oven for 50-55 minutes, until golden brown on top and firm to the touch.
 Cool the cake in the tin for 10 minutes, then remove from the tin and cool on a wire rack completely.